-- 5.7.1 The MCC computation shall contribute no more than 0.2 km to the position error of locations received from a LUT or an MCC. - 5.7.2 An MCC shall geographically sort beacon locations and distribute all alert messages to the correct MCC, RCC or other SPOC to within the tolerance of $\pm 25$ km of the agreed boundary of MCC service area or SRR. - 5.7.3 The MCC shall maintain a time reference accurate to within $\pm 25$ seconds. - 5.7.4 An MCC shall not corrupt transiting data.
+- 5.7.1 The MCC processing shall contribute no more than 0.2 km to the position error of locations received from a LUT or an MCC. - 5.7.2 An MCC shall geographically sort beacon locations and distribute all alert messages to the correct MCC, SPOC, or RCC to within the tolerance of ± 25 km of the agreed boundary of MCC service area or SRR. - 5.7.3 The MCC shall maintain a time reference accurate to within ± 25 seconds. - 5.7.4 An MCC shall not corrupt transiting data.